-where $ q_0(x)\in L^{1,1}(\mathbb{R})\cap L^{2,1/2}(\mathbb{R})$.
-Based on the spectral analysis of the Lax pair, the solution of the Cauchy problem is expressed in terms of solutions of a Riemann-Hilbert problem, which is transformed into a solvable model after a series of deformations.
-Finally, we obtain the asymptotic expansion of the Cauchy problem for the NNLS equation in solitonic region.
-The leading order term is soliton solutions, the second term is the error term is the interaction between solitons and dispersion, the error term comes from the corresponding $\bar{\partial}$ equation.
-Compared to the asymptotic results on the classical NLS equation, the major difference is the second and third terms in asymptotic expansion for the NNLS equation were affected by a function $ {\rm Im}\nu(\xi)$ for the stationary phase point $\xi$. \\ {\bf Keywords:} Nonlocal Schr\"odinger equation, Riemann-Hilbert problem, $\overline\partial$ steepest descent method, soliton resolution.\\ {\bf Mathematics Subject Classification:} 35Q51; 35Q15; 35C20; 37K15.
+where $ q_0 \in H^{1,1}(\mathbb{R}) $.
+Based on the spectral analysis of the Lax pair, the solution of the Cauchy problem is expressed in terms of the solution of a Riemann-Hilbert problem, which is transformed into a solvable model after a series of deformations.
+We further obtain the asymptotic expansion of the solution to the Cauchy problem for the NNLS equation in the solitonic region.
+The leading term is soliton solutions, the second term is the interaction between solitons and dispersion, the error term comes from a corresponding $\bar{\partial}$-problem.
+Comparing to the asymptotic results on the classical NLS equation, the major difference is the second and third terms in asymptotic expansion for the NNLS equation were affected by a function depends on the scattering data and the stationary phase point.}